Mesothelioma Chemotherapy and Vision and Eye Health

 Keratitis photophobia is sensitivity to light caused by an infection.
 Because drugs like methotrexate suppress the immune system, they make a patient more vulnerable to infections.
 Eye infections can result in photophobia.
-The only treatment options for photophobia is to treat the infection or discontinue the medication.
+The only treatment options for photophobia is to treat the eye infection directly or to discontinue chemotherapy medications.
 Otherwise, photophobia can be best managed by avoiding bright lights.
-In addition, special glasses that filter out certain types of light and by avoiding bright lights.
+In addition, special glasses that filter out certain types of light can be helpful when bright sunlight is unavoidable.

 Coping with Chemotherapy-Related Vision Changes

-Most vision side effects of chemotherapy are not serious or permanent, but they can be uncomfortable or disorienting.
-If you have concerns about your eyes, talk to your doctor.
-You can also take certain steps to cope with these changes while you continue to undergo chemotherapy.
+Most vision side effects caused by chemotherapy are not serious or permanent.
+However, they can be uncomfortable and disorienting.
 Some of the most common symptoms are dry, itchy, and red eyes.
-Talk to your doctor about what kinds of drops you can use, avoid wearing contact lenses, and blink more frequently to lubricate the eyes.
+Talk to your doctor about what kinds of drops you can use.
+You should also avoid wearing contact lenses and blink more frequently to lubricate the eyes.

-If you experience eye problems or vision changes while undergoing chemotherapy for mesothelioma, it can be uncomfortable, disorienting, and even painful.
-Talk to your doctor about what you can do and if changing your medication may help.
-Most eye problems are uncommon and not serious, but it is important to keep on top of all complications caused by chemotherapy and to take steps to correct them if possible.
+If you experience eye problems or vision changes during chemotherapy, it can be uncomfortable, disorienting, and even painful.
+Talk to your doctor about what you can do.
+It may be possible to change your chemotherapy medications.
+Eye problems are uncommon and typically not serious.
+However, it is important to tell your doctor about all complications and to take steps to correct them if possible.

-Some eye complications may become more serious over time, leading to irreversible damage.
-So speak to your doctor about any eye or vision problems you experience while going through chemotherapy and after treatment is finished.
-It is also important to talk to your oncologist in advance of chemotherapy if you have existing eye problems.
-These can become worse with treatment and you may need to see an eye doctor to evaluate your eyes and to help determine if there are any chemotherapy drugs you should avoid.
+Some eye complications may become more serious over time.
+This could lead to irreversible damage.
+Speak to your doctor if you experience any vision problems during or after chemotherapy.
+If you have existing eye problems, be sure to talk to your oncologist before you begin chemotherapy treatments.
+These can worsen with treatment.
+You may need to see an eye doctor to evaluate your eyes and determine if there are chemotherapy drugs you should avoid.

 Get Your FREE Resources Sent Overnight